 It's never been a more exciting time for web animation.
 With user interface designers and interaction developers increasingly relying on animation to improve their online experiences, demand is on the up.
 And with better in-browser tools on the horizon thanks to the new Web Animation API, web animation is becoming an essential creative discipline.

-Whether you're an illustrator looking to take your skills online or a designer hoping to master a profitable new market, award-winning cartoonist and interaction developer Rachel Nabors shares valuable advice for getting started in the exciting world of web animation.
+Whether you're an illustrator looking to take your skills online or a designer hoping to corner a profitable new market, award-winning cartoonist and interaction developer Rachel Nabors is on hand to offer valuable advice for getting started in the exciting world of web animation.

 01. Getting started